 Perhaps you just need some help and don’t know where to start!
 Don’t worry, Loud & Clear’s discovery workshop can help you.

 Marketing terminology can sometimes feel like a different language, here are some of the terms that you might come across, explained.

-B2B is an acronym for Business to Business, meaning companies who target other companies as their clients, rather than B2C companies who target Consumers: Business to Consumer.
-A hybrid term that has come into fashion more recently is B2B2C, being an organisation that sells to business and consumers.
+B2B is an acronym for Business-to-Business, meaning companies who target other companies as their clients, rather than B2C companies who target Consumers: Business-to-Consumer.
+A hybrid term that has come into fashion more recently is B2B2C, being an organisation that sells to business and direct to consumers.

 Describes a burst of activity which is grouped together and with a common goal, it usually includes more than one ‘channel’.
 A campaign is typically made up of several channels and research has shown that campaigns made up of several channels are significantly more successful than those with only one or two (10-25% more effective).

-A marketing Channel is a type of marketing activity or ‘route to market’.
-Activities or channels might be: email marketing, PR, website, advertising, TV ads, brochures etc.
+A marketing Channel is a type of marketing activity.
+Activities or channels might be: email marketing, PR, website, advertising, adverts, brochures etc.